 \section{Abstract}

 If torsion exists, it generates gravitational four-fermion interaction (GFFI).
 This interaction gets dominating on the Planck scale.
-If one confines to the regular, axial-axial part of this interaction, the results do not comply with the Friedmann-Robertson-Walker (FRW) cosmology for the spatial flat or closed Universe.
+If one confines to the regular, axial-axial part of this interaction, the results do not comply with the Friedmann-Lema\^{i}tre-Robertson-Walker (FLRW) cosmology for the spatial flat or closed Universe.
 In principle, the anomalous, vector-vector interaction could restore the agreement.

-The observation that, in the presence of (non-propagating) torsion, the interaction of fermions with gravity results in the four-fermion interaction of axial currents, goes back at least to \cite{ki, ro}.
+\textbf{1.} The observation that, in the presence of (non-propagating) torsion, the interaction of fermions with gravity results in the four-fermion interaction of axial currents, goes back at least to \cite{ki, ro}.